zscaler/terraform-provider-zpa/docs/guides/troubleshooting.md

 registry.terraform.io/hashicorp/zpa
 ```

-If you notice below error, it might be due to the fact that [required_providers](https://www.terraform.io/docs/language/providers/requirements.html#requiring-providers) block is not defined in *every module*, that uses Databricks Terraform Provider.
+If you notice below error, it might be due to the fact that [required_providers](https://www.terraform.io/docs/language/providers/requirements.html#requiring-providers) block is not defined in *every module*, that uses ZPA Terraform Provider.
 Create `versions.tf` file with the following contents:

 ```hcl
 # versions.tf